Travel Tips to get the most out of your Goa visit

 |Mid December to Mid January||Peak Season||Do not visit around this time.
 Room rates skyrocket.
 Lots of traffic jams and Goa loses its amazing vibe.|

 I have mentioned this before and I want to mention this again – Goa offers way more than Calangute – Baga – Candolim or Anjuna beaches.
 Trust me, these above mentioned beaches are definitely some of the most crowded ones and no longer have a “Goa vibe”.
-For more details about where to stay, check out THIS post.
+For more details about where to stay, check out my post about North Goa Beaches and beyond.

 Unless you’re visiting very late at night and don’t have time to hunt for a bed, or you’re visiting at peak season, which is December 20 to January 5, I’d recommend you not to pre book your place.
 Most of the travel websites will brainwash you into booking a room, because they sell rooms on their websites or on a commission basis.
 If you book in advance, you miss out on places that don’t advertise on the internet but only through word of mouth.